-Distinguished Jamaican nurse, Mary Seacole, O.M., who became popular during the Crimean War (1854-1856) has been honoured by the British Government with the announcement of a bursary valued at 25,000 pounds, in her name.
+J Distinguished Jamaican nurse, the Hon.
+Mary Seacole, O. M., who shot to prominence in the Crimean War, 1854-1856, has been honoured by the British Government with the announcement of a bursary valued at 25,000 Pounds, in her name.